By: Team-F13-2 Since: Sep 2019 Licence: MIT

 The Savings feature encompasses a Savings Account feature and a Savings History feature, both of which work together to allow the user to track his/her savings effectively.

-The Savings Account feature allows users to save a specified amount of money from their wallet into their savings account using the save AMOUNT
+The Savings Account feature allows users to save a specified amount of money from their wallet into their savings account using the save AMOUNT command, where AMOUNT is a user defined amount of money to deposit into the user’s savings account.

 The feature also allows the user to withdraw money from his/her savings account, direcly into his/her $aveNUS wallet.
-This is accomplished using the withdraw AMOUNT
+This is accomplished using the withdraw AMOUNT command.

 Meanwhile, the Savings History feature is also introduced to allow $aveNUS users to keep track of all their savings and withdrawals.
 This is available by clicking the "Savings" tab located below the Savings Account and Wallet display.

-Also, users can choose to view their savings or withdrawals only, by calling the show TO_DISPLAY
+Also, users can choose to view their savings or withdrawals only, by calling the show TO_DISPLAY command.
+This allows the user to have a quick overview of his savings/withdrawals history to decide

 if he/she has been saving enough or not.
-TO_DISPLAY
+TO_DISPLAY must either be savings/

-input is case-insensitive, i.e. show SaVinGs
+withdrawals/both, whereby the TO_DISPLAY input is case-insensitive, i.e. show SaVinGs and show savings are valid inputs.

 4.4.1.
 Classes for Savings Account feature in Model